 Fundrise is extremely popular because it’s available to everyone (you don’t need to be an accredited investor).
 For as little as $10, you can invest in a professionally-managed portfolio of income-generating properties.
 With this approach, you don’t need to vet or pick out individual properties, so it’s completely hands-free.

 Groundfloor is another popular platform open to everyone, not just accredited investors.
-Like Fundrise, you can invest through Groundfloor for as little as $10, making it an ideal way to get started with real estate investing.
+Like Fundrise, you can invest through Groundfloor for as little as $10, making it one of the most ideal forms of real estate investing for beginners.

 Unlike Fundrise, you’ll invest in specific properties with Groundfloor.
 It’s essentially a peer-to-peer lending platform where house flippers can get funding to perform renovations.
 You’ll be able to see the details of all available investment opportunities and choose the ones you want to invest in.
 These are short-term loans, ranging anywhere from a few months to a year in length.